Chapter 4

 NUBIANS BEFORE AND AFTER MODERN SWEDES AND ABORIGINES MYOTONIC DYSTROPHY AND NORMALS

 The loss of bite forces may also have affected the shapes acquired by the bony orbits, which are comprised on their lower and inner (medial) aspects by membrane bones of the midface and on their roofs by a plate of membrane bones that gets pushed forward by growth of the anterior part of the cranial base.
 The orbits grow longer and narrower.
-Long orbits cause myopia.
+Long orbits may be the reason for the epidemic of myopia (nearsightedness), because the shape of the lens is a reflection of the shape of the inside of the orbit.

 LOSS OF SYMMETRY